Libolun-star/IRCoCo/README.md

 ```
 **Sample RL training data**

 The training data of our reinforcement learning is obtained through model sampling and organized into the format of APPS.
-Please refer to the paper for details and see the Data folder for examples
+Please refer to the paper for details and see the ```data/RL_data``` folder for examples

 Fine-tune LM through Deep Learning
 -----------------------------------